probcomp/Venturecxx/doc/on-testing.md

   operator that don't impact the distribution it converges to?
 Are there such things?

-- Note: the above assumes exact assessments.
+- Note: the above assumes normalized assessments.
 If the assessments or tail assessments are up to a normalizing constant, the K-L measures will be off.

   - Is that situation salvageable?